 Allergy to sulphites is rare, affecting fewer than 1 in 50 people.
-However, up to around one in eight people with asthma may be affected.
+However, up to around 1 in 8 people with asthma may be affected.

 Sulphites preserve food using sulphur dioxide gas.
 Once the food starts to be digested, gas can be released up into the airways where it may cause irritation.

 A person can develop sensitivity to sulphites at any time in life, and the cause of sensitivity is unknown.
 For a person who is sensitive to sulphites, a reaction can be mild or life-threatening.

 Although sulphites are no longer used on most fresh foods, they still can be found in a variety of cooked and processed foods.
 They also occur naturally in the process of making wine and beer.

 Avoiding foods that contain or are likely to contain sulphites is the only way to prevent a reaction.
 If you are sensitive to sulphites, be sure to read the labels on all food items.
 When eating out, ask the chef or waiter if sulphites are used or added to food before or during preparation.